Finances and Fundraising

 To host a fundraiser:

-1. Fill out the Notification of Fundraiser/Philanthropy Form.
-Return it to the Office of Student Activities at least 2 weeks prior to your fundraiser.
+- Fill out the Notification of Fundraiser Form at least 2 weeks prior to your fundraiser.

-Please review the Fundraiser Guidelines for complete policies and procedures related to fundraising.
+Please review the policies above for complete policies and procedures related to fundraising.

 Each year, student fee money from the Associated Student Government (ASG) budget is allocated to RSO’s who apply for funding for special events/programs, conference attendance, and/or administrative supplies.
 Monies appropriated to RSO’s must be used to promote a diverse array of programs and events, facilitate intellectual engagement, encourage collaboration between students and/or student groups, and/or foster campus community.
 To learn more about ASG funding and how to apply, visit the ASG Office of Financial Affairs Website.